VoidOfLimbo/pharmachemistapp/README.md

+# Undergraduate Degree Project for B.Sc.
+Computer Science

-# You need to have set-up laravel environment and installed all the dependencies
+## You need to have set-up laravel environment and installed all the dependencies to try this in your PC
-I am working on windows 10 and I have installed XAAMP(php and sql), laravel, composer, node.js and tw-elements
+I am working on windows 10 and I have installed XAAMP(php and sql), laravel, composer and node.js I have used tw-elements and you might need to install it in your laravel project for styles to work properly I have also made use of highcharts.js to plot piechart and barchart

 After setting up environment you can follow following steps to install this application in your device:
 1. Clone this project